 - Rolling as long as funds are available, at the time of acceptance of the paper, and in advance of the trip.

-- Students must submit a Completed Application form to their advisor for approval
+- Students must send an email to their advisor for approval

 - Advisor submits to Program Director who will make a decision